-The important thing is first to understand why you need to define the image of your target audience.
-If you do not know the customers willing to pay for your product or service, you are likely to try selling to the wrong people, thus, wasting your time.
+Understanding Your Audience – why do you need to define the image of your target audience?
+If you do not know the customers willing to pay for your product or service, you are likely to try selling to the wrong people, thus, wasting your own time.

 One of the best ways to grow your business is to integrate clear marketing messages to attract the right customers.
 We consider an ideal customer, a customer who actively seeks the products or services you offer in your business.